 Iranians love sweet & sour or strong sour flavors, so it is not surprising that cranberries and barberry are listed among the raw ingredients of Iranian cuisine.
 Other raw materials used for Iranian sour dishes and soups include green plum, rhubarb, bitter orange, fresh lemon, dried lemon, tamarind, cherry, sumac and pomegranate.

-Barberry Polo, this Persian classic dish, is packed with red barberries (Zereshk) that have been dried before fried.
-Rice (Polo) is cooked with lots of butter to help soften and flavor the barberry.
+Barberry Polow, this Persian classic dish, is packed with red barberries (Zereshk) that have been dried before fried.
+Rice (Polow) is cooked with lots of butter to help soften and flavor the barberry.
 The chicken (Morgh) is the main component of this recipe and it is cooked separately in a tomato saffron sauce, so it is easy to make in large amounts; the same goes for the rice.

 This is one of the mixed rice dishes that you will find everywhere in Iranian restaurants as well as weddings and most festive celebrations.